 Set your sights on your ultimate goal, and advance quickly to the BSN and the MS in Nursing degree.
-This program allows students to complete three graduate level courses in the BSN portion of the curriculum which provides a head start in the Master of Science program.
+This program allows students to complete four graduate level courses in the BSN portion of the curriculum which provides a head start in the Master of Science program.

 RN TO BSN PROGRAM OPTION